elianiva/elianiva.github.io/src/post/my-suckless-setup/index.md

 ### Patching
 One of the suckless key features is patching.
 To add new functionality, you need to patch it your own.
 I honestly like this concept.
 They gave you a bare minimum software that you can add some features by patching it on your own.

-I personally use only 4 of them and a little bit tweaking on `dwm.c` file.
+I personally use 5 of them and a little bit of tweaking on `dwm.c` file.
 Here are those patches.

 - [**Actual Fullscreen**](https://dwm.suckless.org/patches/actualfullscreen/)